duanyitao/gradle_learn/README.md

 Follow the green link shown at the end of the build to view your build scan.

-Note: If you run a build without the `-Dscan` flag, no build scan will be created and no information will be sent.
+Note: If you run a build without the `--scan` flag, no build scan will be created and no information will be sent.

 ## Experiment with build scans